AI Education

 The key word is yet.
 The technology is advancing faster than adoption.
 Companies are investing billions in AI infrastructure while simultaneously restructuring departments.
 The displacement is not a single event — it is a rolling wave that hits different professions at different speeds.

-Which Jobs Are Most at Risk
+Which Jobs Are Most at Risk From AI?

 Not all jobs face equal risk.
 Research from Microsoft, Anthropic, and the Tufts University AI Jobs Risk Index consistently identify the same vulnerable categories: